-Other online course platforms (like Teachable and Thinkific) allow you complete creative control over designing and launching your course.
+Other online course platforms (like Teachable and Thinkific and Podia) allow you complete creative control over designing and launching your course.
 If you want to get serious about your online course, these sites (as well as Udemy, which has a tiered program) have chargeable options that allow you to customize domains, utilize affiliates, keep a bigger cut of the profits, streamline payment options, and more.

 Communication (Phone/Video conferencing)

 Depending on how creative you are (and how good your internet connection is), you can accomplish most of your communication needs for free.
-You may wish to pay extra for a phone number that is local for clients to call you on (with services like Skype and Google Voice), or for sophisticated video conferencing needs, etc.
+You may wish to pay extra for a phone number that is local for clients to call you on (with services like Skype and Google Voice and others – click here for options).

 Invoicing and Task Management Programs